kjac/NoCode.DeliveryApi/README.md

 > [!IMPORTANT]
 > Clients are omitted from the deployment because they are expected to vary between environments.
 In other words, any changes to clients must be deployed manually.

+## No-Code Headless Mode

+You should consider the installing [No-Code Headless Mode](https://github.com/kjac/NoCode.HeadlessMode) package also :smile: